kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

   - Newer claims can utilize drivers that publish resource slices configured with `SkipNodePrepare: true` or `SkipNodeUnprepare: true` to bypass node-local execution.
+  - During rolling upgrades, the scheduler's `NodeDeclaredFeatures` plugin will automatically restrict the scheduling of pods using these newer "no-prep" claims to upgraded nodes that advertise support for `DraOptionalNodePreparation`.
 - **Downgrade**:
   - If a cluster is downgraded to a version where `DRAOptionalNodePreparation` is disabled/unavailable, the kubelet will ignore the skip fields and default